zedseven/Skills-2019/README.md

 A small YouTube playlist of the robot in action can be found [here](https://www.youtube.com/playlist?list=PL9REoHUm0qaRCxy_Rc48nk-ZyXC9P70KE).

+The `media/` directory just contains videos that aren't contained in the playlist above.

 ## Code
 The file `old.cpp` is a copy of the old VCS file, `main.cpp`.